carehart/awesome-cf-compose/README.md

 - ColdFusion with Traefik

 ### Other integrations
-- ColdFusion with ?
+- ColdFusion with ? (let's generate ideas, and implement them)

 ### Examples of multiple integrated services
-- ColdFusion with ?
+- ColdFusion with ? (a couple of examples)
+Not intending to all possible permutations of the above.
+See [Considerations regarding configuration](Considerations-regarding-configuration).

 ## Getting started